theima/ein/README.md

 This is the middleware function that will be called during [next](#actions).
 The functions available are `value`, that returns the current model, and `next`, that allows another action to be sent for execution.
 Make sure to only use `value` and `next` from within the middleware.
 An action can be canceled by not calling `following`.

 ##### For Trigger
 This middleware is similar, but it doesn't support returning.
-The value supplied is the transient model that is making its way up the chain and might be changed in a later trigger.
+The value supplied is the transient model that is making its way up the chain and might be changed in higher up in the chain.
 Cancel by not calling following.
 Canceling will only cancel this action and not any other actions that might be triggered later, by this action or another.
 ```typescript
 (value: () => any) => (following: (action: A) => void) => (action: A) => void;
 ```